gtema/openstack/doc/src/plugins/author-guide.md

   {"error": "human readable message"}
   ```

-  This is the only export in this flavor, and it's also the only place a
+  This is the only export in this flavor.
+Like `sso` below, it may perform
-  plugin may perform outbound HTTP — and only through the host-provided
+  outbound HTTP only through the host-provided `identity_http_request`
-  `identity_http_request` import, never directly (there is no direct-socket
+  import, never directly (there is no direct-socket capability to use even
-  capability to use even if you wanted to).
+  if you wanted to).

 ### `identity_http_request`

-The one host function available to `auth`-flavor plugins.
-It proxies a
+The host function available to both `auth`- and `sso`-flavor plugins.
+It
-request to the identity endpoint `osc` already resolved for the configured
+proxies a request to the identity endpoint `osc` already resolved for the
-cloud — never to a URL the plugin picks itself:
+configured cloud — never to a URL the plugin picks itself:

 ```json
 // guest -> host